 Communicating your concerns and priorities directly to your MP is one of the most effective ways to keep climate action where it should be - at the top of our politicians’ agendas.
 They know that for every email, phone call or letter they receive from a concerned voter, there are likely many more voters who feel the same way.
 This keeps particular issues in discussion and ultimately affects their decision making.

 Step 1: Who do I want to write to?

 - To find out who your local MP is, search here.
-If you prefer, you can write a letter to your state’s senators, or the Ministers for Agriculture, Energy and Environment.
+If you prefer, you can write a letter to your state’s senators, or the Ministers for Resources, Agriculture, Energy, and Environment.